Demag WMS: bespoke material flow solutions to manage automated stores

 With its comprehensive range of storage strategies that can be defined and configured, the Demag WMS forms the optimum basis for bespoke solutions.
 Storage operations can be automatically generated and performed according to the selected strategies.
 Examples for paper roll storage and retrieval strategies.

 - Priority-based retrieval lists (before inventory is reorganised)

 - Separation of stacks into single product types

 Visualisation of the processes belongs, of course, to the WMS scope of delivery.
 For example, this includes information on the contents of the store, visualisation of the crane movements, roll movements, roll characteristics and loading lists.
 In this way, the customer has continuous inventory control and damage to the paper rolls and the associated loss of paper can be avoided.

 The Demag WMS is used in many projects all over the world.
 The majority of installed systems can be found in the paper industry, with more than 70 stores already supplied.
 Automated crane-served stores are also operated with the Demag WMS in the bulk-handling and recycling industries.
 These range from stores in a cement factory and refuse incineration facilities to power plants that utilise renewable resources, as well as stores used for the processing and storage of wooden panels.
 The same also applies for storage in the steel-processing sector: (process) crane owners can benefit from a bespoke warehouse management system in applications ranging from production stores for sheet and plate metal to shipping stores for steel and aluminium coils.

-Process cranes for steel handling
+Process cranes for metal handling

 Process cranes for precisely handling coils, sheet and plate metal and long material